fedehub/rt2_assignment1/README.md

 The [Professor's package](https://github.com/CarmineD8/rt2_assignment1) has been modified by creating this repository, containing the given package and two additional branches:

-1. `actions`
+1. `action`
 2. `ros2`

-Finally, in the main branch (or in one of the two added branches), I added a Vrep scene containing the robot interacting with the simulation.
-(You can choose if using ROS or ROS2 api)
+Finally, in the main branch, I added a Vrep scene containing the robot interacting with the simulation.
+I will briefly introduce it in the following section

+## Vrep scene
+The file scneVrep.ttt contains the scene t up

 ## More about the "_actions_" branch
 This latter, should contain the same package in ROS, but with the **go_to_point** node modelled as a ROS action server, instead of a “simple” server.